riceissa/vim-uniform/README.md

 - Some Linux distributions come with their own Vim config files (e.g. Debian comes with `debian.vim`).
 I'm mostly not going to worry about these.
-I think some of these are a good idea (e.g. Git Bash on Windows comes with statusline modifications to show the fileformat (unix, dos, etc.)) while others are a bad idea (distros should not be changing settings like `ruler` now that `defaults.vim` exists).
+I think some of these are a good idea (e.g. Git Bash on Windows comes with statusline modifications to show the fileformat (unix, dos, etc.), which really is useful on Git Bash since one could be dealing with both types of fileformats) while others are a bad idea (distros should not be changing settings like `ruler` now that defaults.vim exists).